gammasoft71/xtd/docs/architecture.md

 - **system** : The *xtd.core* library is modern C++20 libraries of classes, interfaces, and value types that provide access to system functionality.
 It is the foundation on which c++ applications, components, and controls are built.
 - **drawing** : The *xtd.drawing* library contains types that support basic GDI+ graphics functionality.
 Child namespaces support advanced two-dimensional and vector graphics functionality, advanced imaging functionality, and print-related and typographical services.
 A child namespace also contains types that extend design-time user-interface logic and drawing.
-- **forms** : The *xtd.forms* library contains classes for creating Windows-based applications that take full advantage of the rich user interface features available in the Microsoft Windows, Apple macOS and linux base operating system.
+- **forms** : The *xtd.forms* library contains classes for creating Windows-based applications that take full advantage of the rich user interface features available in the Microsoft Windows, Apple macOS and Linux base operating system.
 - **tunit** : The *xtd.tunit* library is a unit-testing framework for modern C++20.
 Initially ported from [Microsoft.VisualStudio.TestTools.Cpp](https://docs.microsoft.com/en-us/visualstudio/test/microsoft-visualstudio-testtools-cppunittestframework-api-reference).

 See [xtd libraries hierarchy](hierarchy.md).